-Snowdon Mountain Railway does not sell return tickets for one-way journeys from the Summit or Clogwyn.
+Snowdon Mountain Railway does not sell return tickets for one-way journeys from Clogwyn or the Summit.
 Return tickets must be used from Llanberis.
-Customers who choose to collect their return rickets and walk up the mountain, will forfeit their tickets with no refund due.
+Customers who choose to collect their return tickets and walk up the mountain, will forfeit their tickets with no refund due.
 Customers must also be prepared to walk down the mountain.

-Tickets down the mountain, sold at the Summit or Clogwyn, are sold on a first come first served basis when available.
+Single tickets DOWN the mountain, sold at Clogwyn or the Summit, are sold on a first come first served basis when available.
 We have no responsibility to transport people off the mountain.
 If there is sufficient capacity available, we will endeavour to assist whenever possible.

 Any passengers under the age of 16 must be accompanied by an adult.

-In the event of a mechanical breakdown or delay on the return part of the journey from the Summit or Clogwyn, no refund will be made.
+In the event of a mechanical breakdown or delay on the return part of the journey from Clogwyn or the Summit, no refund will be made.
 No compensation, consequential losses, additional travelling costs or other such claim shall be accepted by Snowdon Mountain Railway.

 Snowdon Mountain Railway does not accept bulky luggage.
 Personal items including but not limited to items such as pushchairs, buggies and luggage that are left in Llanberis, or carried onboard the trains, are entirely at the owner’s risk.